 I changed it again.

 As the date approached for a formal reporting, I began to experience the strangest sensations.
-The phrases “crawling out of my skin” and “climbing the walls” comes to mind.
+The phrase “crawling out of my skin” or “climbing the walls” comes to mind.
 My eyes swelled.
 I had constant headaches.
 I was unmanageably anxious.